-- The subquery is not under an OR. - The subquery type is EXISTS, IN, or ANY, or it is an expression subquery on the right side of a comparison operator. - The subquery is not in the SELECT list of the outer query block. - There are no aggregates in the SELECT list of the subquery. - The subquery does not have a GROUP BY clause. - There is a uniqueness condition that ensures that the subquery does not introduce any duplicates if it is flattened into the outer query block. - Each table in the subquery's FROM list (after any view, derived table, or subquery flattening) must be a base table. - If there is a WHERE clause in the subquery, there is at least one table in the subquery whose columns are in equality predicates with expressions that do not include any column references from the subquery block.
+- The subquery is not under an OR. - The subquery type is EXISTS, IN, or ANY, or it is an expression subquery on the right side of a comparison operator. - The subquery is not in the SELECT list of the outer query block. - There are no aggregates in the SELECT list of the subquery. - The subquery does not have a GROUP BY clause. - The subquery does not have an ORDER BY, result offset, or fetch first clause. - There is a uniqueness condition that ensures that the subquery does not introduce any duplicates if it is flattened into the outer query block. - Each table in the subquery's FROM list (after any view, derived table, or subquery flattening) must be a base table. - If there is a WHERE clause in the subquery, there is at least one table in the subquery whose columns are in equality predicates with expressions that do not include any column references from the subquery block.
 These columns must be a superset of the key columns for any unique index on the table.
 For all other tables in the subquery, the columns in equality predicates with expressions that do not include columns from the same table are a superset of the unique columns for any unique index on the table.